Rari-Capital/docs/src/nova/guides/relaying/README.md

    - `deadline`: Timestamp after which the transaction will immediately revert.
 The deadline should be set to the timestamp when the request was created plus [`MIN_UNLOCK_DELAY_SECONDS`](https://github.com/Rari-Capital/nova/blob/master/contracts/L2_NovaRegistry.sol#L30) for safety (as requests can be canceled afterwards).

    - `tx.gasprice`: This is not an argument, but an implicit variable the relayer must specify: gas price.
 Nova requires gas prices be specified in the legacy format (pre-eip559).
-     You can find the request's provided gas price using the [`getRequestGasPrice` function on the `L2_NovaRegistry`](https://github.com/Rari-Capital/nova/blob/master/contracts/L2_NovaRegistry.sol#L118).
+     You can find the request's required gas price using the [`getRequestGasPrice` function on the `L2_NovaRegistry`](https://github.com/Rari-Capital/nova/blob/master/contracts/L2_NovaRegistry.sol#L118).
 To specify a legacy gas price you must use a `type: 0` transaction.

 8. Check if the transaction reverted.